Brothers & Sisters (2006 TV series): Season 5 (2010–11)

 The events of the fifth season begin one year after the season 4 finale.

-The season starts with Kitty holding on to Robert who has been in a coma since the accident when she is faced with the decision of whether or no to turn off his life support.
+The season starts with Kitty holding on to Robert who has been in a coma since the accident when she is faced with the decision of whether or not to turn off his life support.
 Sarah considers selling the new land and water found in Ojai to start a new chapter with Luc.
 Kevin, who has become a low-paid pro-bono lawyer, and Scotty begin the adoption process after their surrogate, Michelle, appears to lose their baby.
 Saul bumps into an old flame, Jonathan, who now campaigns for a HIV+ charity, and reveals that it was Jonathan who infected Saul.
 Justin and Rebecca struggle to reconnect after his year abroad leaving her feeling abandoned and questioning her future.
 Meanwhile, Holly has developed long-term memory loss after the accident and is struggling to remember her life and loved ones.

 Finally, Nora has become distant from her family whilst she searches for a new career and purpose when a unique job opportunity presents itself at a local radio station.
 Later in the season, Nora's first love, Nick Brody, returns with a revelation that could change the Walker family forever.